-However, purchasing a car directly from Japan presents some unique risks that buyers must consider carefully.
-This article will explore the potential downsides of buying a Japanese import and provide tips to help navigate those risks.
+However, purchasing directly from Japan presents some unique risks that buyers must consider carefully.
+This article will explore the potential downsides of buying an import and provide tips to help navigate those risks.

-The popularity of Japanese cars in America stems mainly from their excellent reliability and durability track records.
+The popularity of these automobiles in America stems mainly from their excellent reliability and durability track records.
 Well-known manufacturers like Toyota, Honda, Nissan, and Subaru consistently rank at the top in surveys measuring new vehicles' dependability and longevity.
 Their fuel-efficient models also appeal to environmentally-conscious buyers and those wanting to save money at the pump.

 While Japanese cars tend to perform well mechanically, importing one does present some risks that buyers must be aware of.